 Commercial & Residential Solutions

-Designed to work alone or in combination with other Invisible Structure’s products, each brings its own added functionality when addressing stormwater issues.
+Specifically designed to address Stormwater Management issues, all Invisible Structures products are the best at draining or capturing water whether they are used together or separately.
 Drain water from the surface quickly with Grasspave2, Gravelpave2 and Draincore2.
-Store and reuse water underground with Rainstore3 and control Erosion with.
+Store and reuse water underground with Rainstore3 and control erosion with.
 Slopetame3.
 Stormwater will be naturally filtered and sediments removed when passed through Grasspave2 or Gravelpave2 on its way to a Rainstore3 chamber.

 Stormwater Management Frequently Asked Questions

 Stormwater management is anything designed to mitigate the adverse effects of stormwater such as flooding, mud, rutting, pooling and general lack of drainage.
 All Invisible Structures products are designed to address these issues.

 Underground detention systems include any structure or vessel designed to store rainwater or other liquid beneath the surface of the ground.
 A primary function of the vessel is stormwater management.
 Rainwater can be captured and fed back into the Earth to replenish groundwater or collected and harvested for future use.
 Storing water underground provides additional security as well.
 Examples of underground detention system include arched chambers and plastic modular systems such as Rainstore3.

 Rainwater Collection Systems include any vessel, tank or other basin that is designed to collect and store excess rainwater.
 Examples of these are barrels, concrete storage tanks, arched chambers, detention basins and plastic modular systems – such as Rainstore3.
 Reasons to collect excess stormwater vary from flood prevention to harvesting for the purpose of reuse.
 The efficacy of these systems differ based on size and design.